Random Access Channel Coding in the Finite Blocklength Regime: Achievable Rates on the Sum-rate Boundary of a MAC

 Let $\mathbf{Z}$ be a $k$-dimensional Gaussian vector with mean $\mathbf{0}$ and covariance matrix $\mathsf{V}$.
 For $\epsilon \in (0, 1)$, define the multidimensional counterpart of the $Q^{-1}(\cdot)$ function

 It is shown in \cite{huang2012finite, tan2014dispersions} that the achievable rate region satisfies

-Let $(R_1, R_2)$ converge to a point on the sum-rate boundary, i.e. $R_1 = D_1 + \frac{1}{\sqrt{n}} L_1 + O \left( \frac{\log n}{n} \right)$ and $R_2 = D_2 + \frac{1}{\sqrt{n}} L_2 + O \left( \frac{\log n}{n} \right)$, where
+Let $(R_1, R_2)$ converge to a point on the sum-rate boundary, i.e., $R_1 = D_1 + \frac{1}{\sqrt{n}} L_1 + O \left( \frac{\log n}{n} \right)$ and $R_2 = D_2 + \frac{1}{\sqrt{n}} L_2 + O \left( \frac{\log n}{n} \right)$, where

 for some $0 < \lambda < 1$, and $\bar{\lambda} = 1- \lambda$.
 We are going to prove that under this condition, \eqref{eq:vectorach} and \eqref{eq:L1L2} are equivalent.
-The proof is similar to \cite[Th.
-2]{molavianjazi2015second}, which proves the reduction for AWGN MACs on the sum-rate boundary.
+The proof is similar to \cite[Th.~2]{molavianjazi2015second}, which proves the reduction for Gaussian MACs on the sum-rate boundary.